emanuelefalbo/Classical-MD/README.md

 # Compile & Use
-The code is written in FORTRAN95, the main code is the program 'md_nve_bodies.f95' which uses the module 'md_module_bodies.f95'.
+The code is written in FORTRAN95, the main code is the program `md_nve_bodies.f95` which uses the module `md_module_bodies.f95`.
 The program can  be simply compiled by any compatible fortran compile, for example, one way is:

-'gfortran md_module_bodies.f95 md_nve_bodies.f95'
+`gfortran md_module_bodies.f95 md_nve_bodies.f95`

 The